 Monolix includes a convergence assessment tool.
-It is possible to execute a workflow as defined above but for different, randomly generated, initial values of fixed effects.
+It allows to execute a workflow of estimation tasks several times, with different, randomly generated, initial values of fixed effects, as well as different seeds.
+The goal is to assess the robustness of the convergence.

 Running the convergence assessment